foundersandcoders/coursebook/src/workshops/applicant-git-1/index.md

 A _local_ repository is a folder on your computer which you save files to.
 A _remote_ repository is a folder online which your files can be duplicated to.

-## Git Flow
+## Worflow

-_Git flow_ refers to the process of synchronising code between a local and remote repository.
+When working with Git, you'll need to establish a worflow for synchronising code between a local and remote repository.

 For example, if I change files on my computer, I'd like to then update the live version of a website by pushing my files to the remote repository.
 Or, if I'd like to download a project and create my own version, I might clone a remote repository to my local machine.